smithee-solutions/openpkoc/spec-src/pkoc-osdp-acu.md

 (tag, length 0) transaction identifier in the OSDP_PKOC_CARD_PRESENT response.
 The ACU should send an empty transaction identifier in the subsequent OSDP_PKOC_AUTH_REQUEST command.
+- when the ACU constructs the OSDP_PKOC_AUTH_REQUEST it uses the current context to identify if it is to send the transaction identifier or the reader identifier.

 Data Format Conventions